On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: A few technical results

 Since $R_{k}$ is formally selfadjoint, the principal symbol of $R_{k} - R_{k}^{*}$ is $2 \ri \, \Im (\symb{R_{k}})$ modulo $S^{m - 2 - k} (\cU, \End{E})$.
 Then the desired operators $B_{k}$ are achieved if we set

-that is, in the region where $q (x, \hat{\xi})$ is invertible in $\End{E}_{x}$ for each $x \in U$ and $\hat{\xi} := \xi / \| \xi \| \in \mathbb{S}^{\rk (E) - 1}$.
-Finally the result entails by defining $Q$ such that its total symbol is the asympototic summation in the sense of Definition~\ref{def: polyhomogeneous_symbol_mf}; in other words: $Q :\sim \sum_{k=0}^{\infty} Q_{k}$. \end{proof} \begin{bibdiv} \begin{biblist} \bib{Baum_1981}{book}{ author= {Baum, Helga}, title= {Spin-Strukturen und {D}irac-Operatoren über Pseudo-{R}iemannschen Mannigfaltigkeiten}, series= {Teubner Texte zur Mathematik}, volume= {}, publisher= {}, address= {Leipzig}, year= {1981}, }
+on $\cU$, that is, in the region where $q (x, \hat{\xi})$ is invertible in $\End{E}_{x}$ for each $x \in U$ and $\hat{\xi} := \xi / \| \xi \| \in \mathbb{S}^{\rk (E) - 1}$.
+Finally the result entails by constructing the total symbol of $Q$ in the sense of asympototic summation (Definition~\ref{def: polyhomogeneous_symbol_mf}); in other words: $Q :\sim \sum_{k=0}^{\infty} Q_{k}$. \end{proof} \begin{bibdiv} \begin{biblist} \bib{Baum_1981}{book}{ author= {Baum, H.}, title= {Spin-Strukturen und {D}irac-Operatoren über Pseudo-{R}iemannschen Mannigfaltigkeiten}, series= {Teubner Texte zur Mathematik}, volume= {}, publisher= {}, address= {Leipzig}, year= {1981} }